Pedestrian Accident Lawyer in Dallas, Amarillo, and Abilene, Texas

 Yes, your insurance company will cover all or most of the pedestrian’s damages, depending on the amount of liability insurance that you have.
-If the pedestrian’s injuries are extensive and you only have the state minimum amount of liability coverage, the pedestrian may not accept the settlement from the insurance company because it is not enough.
+If the pedestrian’s injuries are extensive and you only have the state minimum liability coverage, the pedestrian may not accept the settlement from the insurance company because it is insufficient.
 In this case, the pedestrian will likely bring the driver to court.

 However, it’s also important to remember that the driver may sue the pedestrian if the driver believes the pedestrian to be the main cause of the accident.
 Whether you’re the driver or the pedestrian involved in the accident, it’s important to consult with an attorney to determine who may be mostly or completely at fault for the accident.

-At Juan Hernandez Law P.C., we can help you file the necessary claims and ensure that you receive all of the compensation you deserve for your injuries and other damages.
-If you or someone you love has been injured in a pedestrian accident, it’s critical that you contact one of our experienced Texas personal injury lawyers immediately.
-With board-certification to practice personal injury law – a certification that only 2% of Texas lawyers have obtained – Juan Hernandez is the best bet for representation in your case.
+At Hernandez Law Group, P.C., we can help you file the necessary claims and ensure that you receive all the compensation you deserve for your injuries and other damages.
+If you or someone you love has been injured in a pedestrian accident, contact one of our experienced Texas personal injury lawyers immediately.
+With board certification to practice personal injury law – a certification that only 2% of Texas lawyers have obtained – Juan Hernandez is the best bet for representation in your case.
 Contact us today to schedule a free consultation with one of our attorneys.